RafaelVias/measurement-error-thesis-data/README.md

-# Discharge-Stage Measurements with Estimated Discharge Uncertainty
+# Discharge-Stage Measurements with Uncertainty Estimated

-This repository contains the datasets analyzed in the Master's thesis "Response-Measurement-Uncertainty Data in Bayesian Gaussian-Gaussian Models" (2025).
+This repository contains the datasets analyzed in the Master's thesis "Response-Measurement-Uncertainty Data & Bayesian Gaussian-Gaussian Models" (2025).
 The data consists of paired discharge-stage measurements from two United States Geological Survey (USGS) gauging stations, along with their associated discharge measurement uncertainties.

 # Dataset Overview